 More Icebergs and Fog Sermilik Fjord

-After our rest day, we paddled south through hundreds of icebergs along Sermilik Fjord for another 2 days.
-Our perfect weather never let up, though we did fight head winds a few times.
+After our rest day, we paddled south through thousands of icebergs along Sermilik Fjord for another 2 days.
+Our perfect weather never let up, though we did fight an occasional strong head wind.

 After leaving our sea kayaks with a water taxi, we hiked across Ammassalik Island and arrived in Tasiilaq, East Greenland’s largest town.
 With a population of approx 2100, Tasiilaq holds about half of East Greenland’s population, which is about 5% of all of Greenland’s population.